GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-vertex.md

 * Multiple tax rates are supported for products using the Custom CSS Class `tax-{rate}-{label}` on Product or Shipping fields [in the Form Editor](https://docs.gravityforms.com/css-ready-classes/#h-how-to-use-ready-classes).
 The `{rate}` is a percentage between 0 and 100.
 While the `{label}` is the name of the tax (substitute spaces for hyphens).
 For example, if you wanted a specific product to be taxed at 5.25% with the label "CA Taxes", you would add the CSS class `tax-5.25-CA-Taxes` to the Product field in the Form Editor.
 * You cannot add different tax rates directly to Option fields; it can only be added to Products.
 Option fields will inherit the tax rate of the associated Product field.
 * Taxes can be disabled on a per-product basis using the Custom CSS Class `tax-0`.
 Do not include the label `-{label}` when disabling taxes this way.
+* When using [Gravity Forms Coupon add-on](https://www.gravityforms.com/add-ons/coupons/), taxes are [calculated for a product after the discount is applied](#discounts-1).
-* If you have the [Gravity Wiz eCommerce Fields perk](#gravity-forms-ecommerce-fields) activated on your website, tax-inclusive pricing is automatically disabled when a Tax field is included in the form.
+* If you have the [Gravity Wiz eCommerce Fields perk](#gravity-forms-ecommerce-fields) or the [EU VAT add-on](https://geekontheroad.com/eu-vat-for-gravity-forms/) activated on your website, tax-inclusive pricing is automatically disabled when a Tax field is added to the form.

 ![A screenshot of the Gravity Forms Editor with a Product field selected, the Custom CSS Class setting is highlighted in the Field Settings section, the value of the setting shows tax-7.25-California, which is how you define multiple tax rates in the invoice.](https://resources.gravitypdf.com/uploads/2023/07/5-Tax-Inclusive-Pricing-Vertex-1.png)